By Sam Bojarski

 In both Corona and East Elmhurst, more than 31 percent of residents have been infected.

-Celestin said Haitians in Flatbush and Queens Village are experiencing the same problems as residents of other areas like The Bronx, which has also seen large proportions of residents test positive.
+Celestin said Haitians in Flatbush and Queens Village are experiencing the same problems as residents in places like The Bronx, which has also seen large proportions of residents test positive.

 He also said that many people are working in consumer-facing businesses like restaurants, which have stayed open for takeout, throughout the pandemic.